elibroftw/blog.elijahlopez.ca/content/posts/ai.md

 [Gemma](https://ai.google.dev/gemma) | Google | [DeepMind Blog](https://deepmind.google/blog/) | [Google AI Studio](https://aistudio.google.com/prompts/new_chat)
 [Phi](https://azure.microsoft.com/en-us/products/phi/) | Microsoft | [Microsoft AI Platform Blog](https://techcommunity.microsoft.com/category/ai/blog/aiplatformblog) | OpenRouter or [Azure AI Foundry](https://ai.azure.com/explore/models?selectedCollection=phi&tid=72f988bf-86f1-41af-91ab-2d7cd011db47)
 [ChatGLM](https://huggingface.co/THUDM) | THUKEG & Z.ai | [Twitter](https://x.com/thukeg) | OpenRouter

-Note that sometimes proprietary models are open-sourced, but this usually happens long after a model from an open-source family has beaten the outdated proprietary model.
-Therefore, they are not included in this list for end-users.

 These are also the base models.
 If you go tho HuggingFace and LocalLLAMA, you can find many remixes (fine-tunes) of the base models to yield specific results.
 There are so many people doing this.